staedi/spacy_visualize/README.md

 ## Usage

 ### Upload file to analyze
 Firstly, upload a text file (`.txt`) to analyze.
-For simplicity, the file should not have more than two columns or delimiters.
+For simplicity, the file **SHOULD** have single column.
 Header (if exists) will become the first row.

+Before a file is uploaded, the default file provided will be used instead.

 ![](https://github.com/staedi/spacy_visualize/raw/main/images/upload.png)